nopnop2002/Arduino-ESPAT-TCP/SMTP_Client_gmail_ESP01/README.md

 "YWFhQGdtYWlsLmNvbQ==" is shown to a lower.
 You use this as a mail address.

-About a password, you can change by the same procedure.
+About a password, you can convert by the same procedure.